-Plot 403 Duncan Lake Rx Fire
+Plot 403: Proposed Duncan Lake Rx Fire

 Plot 403 is located around Duncan Lake in the BWCAW in Cook County and contains a few acres on the Ontario side of the border (Figure 13).
-The Duncan Lake Rx Fire is proposed to be 4,780 acres and is planned for completion before 2015.
+The Duncan Lake Rx Fire is proposed to be 4,780 acres and is planned for completion in the future.
 Approximately 4,100 acres of the burn would occur in the plot.
-The main purpose of the burn is to reduce fuel loads following the July 1999 blowdown event.
+The main purpose of the burn would be to reduce fuel loads following the July 1999 blowdown event.
 Wind damage on approximately 4,580 acres on the southern half of the plot is classified as affecting 10-33% of the timber.
 Wind damage is estimated at 34-66% of the timber on approximately 1,070 acres in the northwest corner of the plot.
 Approximately 2,840 acres of timber on the northern third of the plot were undamaged by the storm.
 In addition, approximately 440 acres in the southeastern corner of the plot were burned in the May 1988, Daniel-Bearskin Wildfire.
 The topography of the plot is relatively rugged.

-As indicated above, this plot was relatively lightly damaged by the 1999 blowdown event.
+As indicated above, this plot was relatively moderately damaged by the 1999 blowdown event.
 Much of the overstory remains intact and includes a mix of hardwood and conifer.
+Vegetation measurements conducted in 2015 indicated the dominant overstory species was balsam fir and birch and the understory was dominated by dense stands of hazel and mountain maple (C. Maley, 1854 Treaty Authority, personal communication).
 Where the blowdown was more intense, the forest floor still contains significant large woody debris.

-In 2015, 8 moose (corrected estimate = 15) were observed on plot 403, part of the Duncan Lake Rx Fire (Figure 14).
-Plot 403 ranked slightly above the average of 7.5 and the median of 5 moose observed per plot in 2015.
+In 2016, 14 moose (corrected estimate = 22) were observed on plot 403, part of the planned Duncan Lake Rx Fire (Figure 14).
+Plot 403 ranked above the average of 9.7 and the median of 5.5 moose observed per plot in 2016.
+For the period of this habitat survey (2012-2016), and including the 2011 survey, plot 403 has been in the top half of plots for numbers of moose observed 5 times and in the bottom half once.